yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 # Raytracer Architecture, Second Main Course

-While the raytracer now has good scaling with the size of the scene, we are not utilizing any intra-core parallelism yet, which is a theoretical 4x/8x within reach, if we can grab it.
-Currently, each ray has to traverse the BVH, test against the axis-aligned bounding boxes of its nodes, and for each leaf also test against each triangle, one scalar operation after another.
+While the raytracer now has good scaling with the size of the scene, we are not utilizing any intra-core parallelism yet, which is a theoretical 4x/8x within our reach.
+Currently, each ray has to traverse the BVH, test against the axis-aligned bounding boxes of its nodes, and for each leaf also test against each triangle, one scalar battle after another.

 There's two general avenues of improvement we could explore from here, analogous to the simple array architecture from earlier: parallelizing on rays, or parallelizing on geometry traversal.

-Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel version that would also includ a BVH, and even today I am not sure it would work out all that well.
+Unfortunately, in 2023 I wasn't smart enough to figure out the ray-parallel design that would also include a BVH, and even today I am not sure it would work out all that well.
 My sketch version has several problems right off the bat.
-It would require SIMD gather, which is at least AVX2 on x64, and I am not even sure if the NEON equivalent exists.
+It would require SIMD gather, which is at least AVX2 on x64, and I am not sure if a NEON equivalent even exists.
 Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still be subject to physical limitations like memory bandwidth.
 On top of all that, we'd have maintain a traversal stack per SIMD lane...
-Seems troublesome.
-This may still be possible, and if anyone actually did this, I'd love to know how it looks.
+When put together, this seems troublesome.
+It may still be possible, and if anyone actually did this, I'd love to know what you did.

 But instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
 While you can readily imagine how we'd SIMD-ify testing rays against triangles in leaf nodes,